wendig-ou/oai-srg/README.md

 ## Production (how to use)

-* checkout the repo
+* checkout the repo to within apache's DocumentRoot
-* make the target your WebServer's DocumentRoot
+* copy .env.sample to .env and make changes within the file to reflect your deployment
 * run `composer install --no-dev`
 * run `composer dump-autoload`
+* run the setup routine: `php bin/setup.php` to create the database structure

 ## Development